fusioncharts/dev_centre_docs/map-guide/add-drill-down-to-maps.md

 Click [here](https://www.fusioncharts.com/getting-started/building-your-map) for Instructions on building the base US map and the data used.

-Refer to the code snippet given below to configures the behaviour of the drill down as part of the entity:
+Refer to the code snippet given below to configures the behavior of the drill down as part of the entity:

 ```json
 {